Jordan's King Abdullah swears in new government to speed reforms

 The new government faces an uphill task to revive growth in an economy that is expected to shrink by around 6% this year as it grapples with its worst economic crisis in many years, with unemployment and poverty aggravated by the pandemic.

+Jordan this month saw a near-doubling of total infections since the first cases in early March, bringing warnings of a collapse in health services if it gets out of control.

-Khasawneh will oversee parliamentary elections due on November 10.
-The contest will take place under an electoral law that marginalises the main Islamist opposition and independent political parties to maintain a majority of pro-government deputies.
+Khasawneh will oversee parliamentary elections due on Nov 10.
+The contest will take place under an electoral law that marginalises the main Islamist opposition and independent political parties to keep a majority of pro-government deputies.

+Outgoing premier Razzaz, appointed in 2018 to calm protests over IMF austerity moves, had faced criticism for his handling of the pandemic and use of emergency laws to silence dissent.

+International rights groups lambasted the authorities for arresting hundreds of teacher activists after dissolving their opposition-led elected union last July.

 Reporting by Suleiman Al-Khalidi; Editing by Edmund Blair, William Maclean